CCI Cleanse

 ANTIVIRALS

-“IACI” stands for Infection Associated Chronic Illness.
-There are multiple antivirals in the formula: Psoralea(polymerase inhibitor), Shikonin(CCR5 and Main protease inhibitor), Berberine(neuraminidase inhibitor) which has an IC50 half that of Paxlovid, and Rutin(Main protease inhibitor).
-Additional antimicrobials include Lysozyme and Lactoferrin(Bovine).
-Truthfully, each of these ingredients has a myriad other antiviral properties.
+“CCI” stands for Complex Chronic Illness.
+There are multiple antivirals in the formula: Psoralea(polymerase inhibitor), Berberine(neuraminidase inhibitor) which has an IC50 half that of Paxlovid, and Ashwagandha(MPro inhibitor).
+Other ingredients such as Ginseng also have indirect antiviral properties.

 Taurine functions somewhat like a mineral within the body and mitochondria while strengthening organelle membranes.
-Rutin and Taurine are antiarrhythmic and cardioprotective.
+Taurine is antiarrhythmic and cardioprotective.
 Berberine activates AMPK, increases ATP output by at least 20%, reduces lactic acid production, inhibits amino gluconeogenesis, and kills sulfur producing bacteria in the gut.
-Berberine, Rutin, and Taurine reduce reactive oxygen species by increasing catalase, glutathione and superoxide dismutase.
-Berberine, Inositol, Taurine, and Rutin improve glucose metabolism while inhibiting or reversing mitochondrial fragmentation.
-Berberine, Rutin and Taurine are mast cell stabilizers, potently neuroprotective, and protect metabolic tissue from oxidative stress.
+Berberine and Taurine reduce reactive oxygen species by increasing catalase, glutathione and superoxide dismutase.
+Berberine, Inositol and Taurine improve glucose metabolism while inhibiting or reversing mitochondrial fragmentation.
+Berberine and Taurine are mast cell stabilizers, potently neuroprotective, and protect metabolic tissue from oxidative stress.

 CHOLINERGICS

-Huperzine A, Berberine, Zinc, Copper, Ginger, and Magnesium all increase acetylcholine and/or cholinergic activity to improve memory and cognition.
+Huperzine A, Berberine, and Ashwagandha all increase acetylcholine and/or cholinergic activity to improve memory and cognition.

 Concerns and Hopes